SreekVed/Algo-Trader/README.md

 The Python Script uses two APIs : one to get technical indicators and quotes, and another to place orders on a paper trading platform.
 This script is scheduled to run several times each day.
 The Web App, made with React.js, is intended as a stategy performance demo which displays the live returns of the paper trading account.

-The Trading Algorithm is continuously being enhanced and optimized to generate more returns.
+The Trading Algorithm is continuously being enhanced and optimized to generate greater returns.

 ![Alt text](public/Trader.png)